djvill/APLS/doc/how-to-use/view-transcript.md

 That's because the second word of the interview is redacted---Interviewer HD says the speaker's name (as the {% include layer-color.html layer="redaction" %} <span class="layer">redaction</span> annotation shows).
 Otherwise, every <span class="layer">word</span> annotation has a corresponding <span class="layer">orthography</span> annotation.

-Like the layer picker's [icons](#icons), there's a _Hide annotation counts_ setting, which APLS remembers if you navigate to other <span class="apls-page">Transcript</span> pages in the same browser tab:
+Like the layer picker's [icons](#icons), there's a _Show annotation counts_ setting, which APLS remembers if you navigate to other <span class="apls-page">Transcript</span> pages in the same browser tab.
+You can deselect _Show annotation counts_ if you find them visually distracting:

 {% include screengrab.html src="transcript/layer-picker-hide-annotation-counts.png" %}